nhjschulz/parameter-container/README.md

       --output filename, -o filename
                             file name of generated Pargen xml file (default: <stdout>)

+## PyInstaller

+Using the PyInstaller package, it is possible to pack `flashcontainer` into an executable tha includes all its dependencies.
+This makes the tool portable (between Windows machines), and removes the requirement of having Python and the dependencies installed in every machine.

+To create the executable, PyInstaller must be installed via pip: `pip install pyinstaller` Then, you can call the generation script: `.\tools\create_executable.bat` The resulting executable will be found in `.\dist\pargen.exe`

 ## Issues, Ideas And Bugs

 If you have further ideas or you found some bugs, great!
 Create an